PratulDwivedi/knowledge_base/Azure AI/AI Engineer.md

 ### *Information extraction* -
 The ability to use computer vision, speech, and natural language processing to extract key information from documents, forms, images, recordings, and other kinds of content.
 For example, an automated expense claims processing application might extract purchase dates, individual line item details, and total costs from a scanned receipt

+## Responsible AI
+When the application is imbued with artificial intelligence, these considerations are particularly important due to the nature of how AI systems work and inform decisions; often based on probabilistic models, which are in turn dependent on the data with which they were trained.

+### Fairness
+AI systems should treat all people fairly.
+For example, suppose you create a machine learning model to support a loan approval application for a bank.
+The model should make predictions of whether or not the loan should be approved without incorporating any bias based on gender, ethnicity, or other factors that might result in an unfair advantage or disadvantage to specific groups of applicants

+### Reliability and safety
+AI systems should perform reliably and safely.
+For example, consider an AI-based software system for an autonomous vehicle; or a machine learning model that diagnoses patient symptoms and recommends prescriptions.
+Unreliability in these kinds of system can result in substantial risk to human life

+### Privacy and security
+AI systems should be secure and respect privacy.
+The machine learning models on which AI systems are based rely on large volumes of data, which may contain personal details that must be kept private

+### Inclusiveness
+AI systems should empower everyone and engage people.
+AI should bring benefits to all parts of society, regardless of physical ability, gender, sexual orientation, ethnicity, or other factors.

+### Transparency
+AI systems should be understandable.
+Users should be made fully aware of the purpose of the system, how it works, and what limitations may be expected.
+When an AI application relies on personal data, such as a facial recognition system that takes images of people to recognize them; you should make it clear to the user how their data is used and retained, and who has access to it.

+### Accountability
+People should be accountable for AI systems.
+Although many AI systems seem to operate autonomously, ultimately it's the responsibility of the developers who trained and validated the models they use, and defined the logic that bases decisions on model predictions to ensure that the overall system meets responsibility requirements.

 ### *Decision support* -
 The ability to use historic data and learned correlations to make predictions that support business decision making.
 For example, analyzing demographic and economic factors in a city to predict real estate market trends that inform property pricing decisions.